-SFW is open to contributions by the Bank from its Project Preparation Special Fund ("PPSF"), all Bank members and others (the "Contributors").
-The resources from the Contributors are accepted, held, managed, administered, used, committed, expended or otherwise disposed of by the Bank in accordance with the AOA, the Rules and Regulations of the AIIB Special Fund Window under COVID-19 Crisis Recovery Facility and the Contribution Agreements when applicable.
+SFW is open to contributions by the Bank from its Project Preparation Special Fund (the "PPSF"), all Bank members, and others (the "Contributors").
+The resources from the Contributors are accepted, held, managed, administered, used, committed, expended, or otherwise disposed of by the Bank in accordance with the AOA, the Rules and Regulations of SFW, and the Contribution Agreements when applicable.

 The resources of SFW shall be used, on a grant basis, to buy down the interest due under sovereign-backed loans extended under the Facility to, or guaranteed by, eligible Bank members for eligible projects as specified in the Rules and Regulations of SFW.
-The interest buy down rate will be set at 100 basis points, or to the extent that will bring interest rate down to zero if the pre buy-down interest rate is below 1 percentage.
-The interest buy down amount shall be paid directly by SFW to the Bank.
+The interest buy-down rate will be set up to 100 basis points, or to the extent that will bring the interest rate down to zero if the pre buy-down interest rate is below 1 percentage.
+The interest buy-down amount shall be paid directly by SFW to the Bank.